When my participants, especially your employees, engage in training…I mean fully engage, I am over the moon!

 #1 was “your energy and enthusiasm!”. #2 was “the way you interact with us (participants)” and #3 was “your willingness to call it as you see it!”.
 Oh, by the way, “Your great content!” was #5.

-I can’t stress enough the power of story-telling for delivering training.
-You must enhance your delivery with stories and make your content tell a story which will have a happy ending for your participants.
+You must enhance your delivery with interesting, relatable stories.
+Connect stories and make your overall content tell a story which will have a happy ending for your participants.

 Trainees will not automatically engage with you and “your” training, especially in this age of cell phones and other distractions.
 You have to encourage them.

-I do this by limiting the number of handouts and designing them carefully.
-Then I encourage them to take their own notes not only from what I say but also from what other participants say.
-I advise them to include their feelings and any way their can use the new information.
+In addition, I encourage them to take their own notes.
+Not only from what I present, but also from what other participants share as well.
+I advise them to include their feelings and how they intend to use the new information.

-Try asking groups to report back by performing a short skit or by explaining a picture which they drew.
-Or get them them to organise a radio call-in programme, a press conference or anything else you come up with.
+You can also get them to organise a radio call-in programme, a press conference or anything else you come up with.

 One of the biggest turn-offs for training participants are poorly designed PowerPoint slides.
 Don’t believe me?
 Ask them.
 Or watch their reaction as you put up text-slide-after-boring-text-slide.

 Well-designed slides capture the attention of your participants and increase the way they enjoy and engage in training.
 Period.
 Learn to make them or pay to have them made.